Differences Between MongoDB vs SQL

 When in a dilemma as to whether to opt for MongoDB or SQL, companies need to keep in mind their data volume and needs.
 SQL is more apt for smaller datasets whereas MongoDB is capable of handling large unstructured datasets.
 SQL is recognized for its high performance, flexibility, reliable data protection, high availability, and management ease.
 MongoDB is, on the other hand, is a go-to solution because of its open and simple philosophy and collaborative and helpful community.
 In the event that your data is unstructured, complex, there is no pre-determined schema and you need to handle large amounts of data and store it as documents, MongoDB can be preferred over SQL.

-This has a been a guide to the top difference between MongoDB and SQL.
-Here we also discuss the MongoDB vs SQL key differences with infographics, and comparison table.
+This has been a guide to the top difference between MongoDB and SQL.
+Here we also discuss the MongoDB vs SQL head to head differences, key differences along with infographics, and comparison table.
 You may also have a look at the following MongoDB vs SQL articles to learn more –